-HSAG assigned a level of High Confidence to the PIP based on the Module 4 submission form and PDSA worksheet documentation.
+HSAG assigned a level of Moderate Confidence to the PIP based on the Module 4 submission form and PDSA worksheet documentation.
 The documentation demonstrated the following:

-- Significant improvement achieved for both the Depression Screening and Follow-up After a Positive Depression Screen measures: - Statistically significant improvement was achieved for Depression Screening. - Both the SMART Aim goal and statistically significant improvement were achieved for Follow-up After a Positive Depression Screen. - Documented intervention testing results demonstrated significant programmatic improvement related to depression screening and significant programmatic and significant clinical improvement related to follow-up care. - Interventions were conducted and evaluated according to the approved Module 3 plan and the health plan provided accurate intervention testing results, clear rationale for intervention or evaluation revisions, and actionable summaries of lessons learned from intervention testing. - Clear and accurate summaries of key findings and conclusions from the PDSA cycles and from the project, overall.
+- Significant improvement achieved for both the Depression Screening and Follow-up After a Positive Depression Screen measures: - o Statistically significant improvement was achieved for Depression Screening. - o The SMART Aim goal was achieved for Follow-up After a Positive Depression Screening. - The health plan documented intervention testing results that supported significant programmatic improvement related to depression screening and significant programmatic and clinical improvement related to follow-up care. - Interventions were conducted and evaluated according to the approved Module 3 plan and the health plan provided detailed intervention testing results, clear rationale for intervention or evaluation revisions, and detailed and insightful summaries of lessons learned from intervention testing.